-Cb Response and Cb Protection use a per-user API secret token to authenticate requests via the API.
+EDR (CB Response) and App Control (CB Protection) use a per-user API secret token to authenticate requests via the API.
 The API token confers the same permissions and authorization as the user it is associated with, so protect the API token with the same care as a password.

 Once you have the API token, cbapi helps keep your credentials secret by enforcing the use of a credential file.
 To encourage sharing of scripts across the community while at the same time protecting the security of our customers, cbapi strongly discourages embedding credentials in individual scripts.
-Instead, you can place credentials for several Cb Response or Cb Protection servers inside the API credential file and select which “profile” you would like to use at runtime.
+Instead, you can place credentials for several EDR (CB Response) or App Control (CB Protection) servers inside the API credential file and select which “profile” you would like to use at runtime.

 To create the initial credential file, a simple-to-use script is provided.
 Just run the

 configure argument.
 On Mac OS X and Linux:

 $ cbapi-response configure